JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

-However, since the end goal of this blog series is to create an executable that can be distributed we want to try to avoid as much runtime compilation (latency) as possible
+However, since the end goal of this blog series is to create an executable that can be distributed we want to try to avoid as much runtime compilation (latency) as possible.

 ## Creating a custom sysimage

-If we time the loading of a standard library it is clear that it is "cached" somehow since the time to load it is so short:
+If we time the loading of a standard library, it is clear that it is "cached" somehow since the time to load it is so short:

 ```jl-repl